juicypy/fieldracer/README.md

 # fieldracer

-juicypy/fieldracer is a golang library for easy parsing structure fields It helps to escape special script characters demanding not a lot of code from developer using only "reflect" and "strings" go std libraries
+juicypy/fieldracer is a golang library for easy parsing structure fields.
+It helps to escape special script characters demanding not a lot of code from developer using only "reflect" and "strings" go std libraries